chiefdeputy/Resol-EmSimulator/README.md

 Home Assistant Addon project to simulate an EM device for Resol V-Bus.
 This is a proof of concept and probably not working very well.

 ## Installation
 This is WIP.
-So there's no convenient way to istall it yet.
-Get the terminal addon and checkout this repo to your ´´/addon´´ folder in home assistant.
+So there's no convenient way to install it yet.
+Get the terminal addon and clone this repo to your ´´/addon´´ folder in home assistant.
 Add local addons in supervisor settings and build the container by installing it.

 **On Arm devices this can take up to 15 minutes!**